bhdouglass/clickable/README.md

 included in this repo is more up to date than the Ubuntu SDK IDE verion.
 If you are not running Ubuntu or do not already have the SDK IDE setup you will need to use the usdk-target binary included in this repo.

+## Docker Container Building

+Clickable supports building in a docker container.
+To use them you just need to have docker installed on your system and running and use the `--docker` argument when running clickable.

 ## Chroot Building